Themes

 • nocolor_theme: an all-identity theme used when ANSI rendering is suppressed.

 • get_default_theme() / set_default_theme(theme): read or override the process-wide fallback.
 The default is the built-in dark palette.
-ThemeOption does not call set_default_theme: per-invocation choices live on ctx.meta instead. click_extra.wrap.patch_click() calls set_default_theme() to override the fallback for the entire patched session.
+ThemeOption does not call set_default_theme: per-invocation choices live on ctx.meta instead. click_extra.cli_wrapper.patch_click() calls set_default_theme() to override the fallback for the entire patched session.

 Use click_extra.theme.get_current_theme() to read the theme that applies to the current invocation: it consults the active Click context first and falls back to get_default_theme().